MicrosoftDocs/playfab-docs/playfab-docs/sdks/platforms/playstation.md

 ms.localizationpriority: medium
 ---

-# PlayFab Services SDKs for Sony PlayStation&#174;
+# PlayFab Services SDKs for PlayStation&#174;4 and PlayStation&#174;5

-The following SDKs are available for game client development on Sony PlayStation.
+The following SDKs are available for game client development on PS4™ and PS5®.
 The right SDK depends mostly on your choice of game engine.

 | PlayFab SDK    | Description | Learn More |
 |----------------|-------------|------------|